Altamashk7/IPL-Dashboard-/README.md

 How To View Project:
 Download Pbix file and open in Power BI desktop.

-Cannot Host as power Bi does not allow for free users Summary of the project components:
+Cannot Host as power Bi does not allow for free users.

+Summary of the project components:

 1. Data Transformation (using Power Query):